OfficeDev/office-js-docs-reference/docs/requirement-sets/word/word-api-online-requirement-set.md

 ## Recommended usage

 Because `WordApiOnline` APIs are only supported by Word on the web, your add-in should check if the requirement set is supported before calling these APIs.
-This avoids calling an online-only API on a different platform.
+This avoids any attempt to use online-only APIs on an unsupported platform.

 ```js
 if (Office.context.requirements.isSetSupported("WordApiOnline", "1.1")) {